ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

     The order of the token hashes in the CBOR arrays 'removed' and 'added' is irrelevant.
 That is, the CBOR arrays 'removed' and 'added' MUST be treated as a set in which the order of elements has no significant meaning.

-3. The Authorization Server prepares a 2.05 (Content) response for the requester.
-The response MUST have Content-Format "application/ace-trl+cbor" and its payload MUST be a CBOR map formatted as follows.
+4. The Authorization Server prepares a 2.05 (Content) response for the requester.
+The response MUST have Content-Format "application/ace-trl+cbor".
+The payload of the response is a CBOR map, which MUST be formatted as follows.

    * The 'diff_set' parameter MUST be present and specifies a CBOR array 'diff_set_value' of U elements.
-Each element of 'diff_set_value' specifies one of the CBOR arrays 'diff_entry' prepared at step 2 as diff entries.
+Each element of 'diff_set_value' specifies one of the CBOR arrays 'diff_entry' prepared above as diff entry.
 Note that U might have value 0, in which case 'diff_set_value' is the empty CBOR array.

       Within 'diff_set_value', the CBOR arrays 'diff_entry' MUST be sorted to reflect the corresponding updates to the TRL in reverse chronological order.
 That is, the first 'diff_entry' element of 'diff_set_value' relates to the most recent update to the portion of the TRL pertaining to the requester.
-The second 'diff_entry' element of 'diff_set_value' relates to the second from last most recent update to that portion, and so on.
+The second 'diff_entry' element relates to the second from last most recent update to that portion, and so on.

-   * The 'cursor' parameter and the 'more' parameters are included if the Authorization Server supports both the diff queries and the related cursor extension (see {{ssec-trl-diff-query-cursor}}).
-If included, these parameters provide the requester with information for performing diff queries using the cursor extension, according to what is defined later in {{ssec-trl-diff-query-cursor}}.
+   * The 'cursor' parameter and the 'more' parameters MUST be included if the Authorization Server supports both the diff queries and the related "Cursor" extension (see {{sec-trl-endpoint-supporting-cursor}}).
+Their values are specified according to what is defined in {{sec-using-cursor-diff-query-response}}, and provide the requester with information for performing a follow-up query to the TRL endpoint (see {{sec-using-cursor-diff-query-response}}).

-      If the Authorization Server does not support both diff queries and the cursor extension, these parameters MUST NOT be included.
-In case the requester does not support both diff queries and the cursor extension, it MUST silently ignore the 'cursor' parameter and the 'more' parameter if present.
+      If the Authorization Server does not support both diff queries and the "Cursor" extension, these parameters MUST NOT be included.
+In case the requester does not support both diff queries and the "Cursor" extension, it MUST silently ignore the 'cursor' parameter and the 'more' parameter if present.

 {{cddl-diff}} provides the CDDL definition {{RFC8610}} of the CBOR array 'diff_set_value' specified in the response from the Authorization Server, as value of the 'diff_set' parameter.